Salkantay Trek to Machu Picchu

 This Peru hiking tour features a combination of in-town meals and meals prepared by your guide.
-We'll have dinners at carefully selected, wonderful restaurants in Cusco as well as meals prepared on the trail by a professional camp chef.
+Most meals are prepared on the trail by a professional camp chef.
 Some staples you may find are potatoes (papas), quinoa, rice, beans, meat, fish, various grains and vegetables.

 For optimal taste and energy, we supplement all our meals with spices, herbs, oils, cheeses, butter, sugar, and fruits and vegetables.
 In addition, we provide you with with an assortment of trail mix, snacks, and dried fruits to eat at your own discretion.

 We can often accommodate vegan, vegetarian, kosher and non-gluten diets and make adjustments for food allergies.
 These and other special dietary requests may require an additional fee, and in some countries may be more difficult to accommodate than others.
 Please inquire with us for more information about the specific trip you're interested in.